caam37830/project-group-8/doc/checkpoint/checkpoint.md

 3. If we want to model this as the coronavirus, limited information about reinfection rates can be found in a paper by Murillo-Zamora et al.
 4. Reference: Murillo-Zamora E.; Mendoza-Cano O.; Delgado-Enciso I.; Hernandez-Suarez C. M. Predictors of Severe Symptomatic Laboratory-Confirmed Sars-Cov-2 Reinfection. *medRxiv* **2020**, 2020.10.14.20212720.

+## Extension - Jack

+## Extension - Jarrod

+The reactions of individuals and organizations is one of the most important factors in curbing the spread of a disease; however, information about what slows the spread, what harms the individuals, and who is succeptible to the disease is not always public information.
+Masks have been politicized and are widely used by certain groups whereas in others they are almost unanimously rejected as a valid form of defence against the virus.